What is the Fair Labor Standards Act?

 The issue of exempt/non-exempt status of paralegals continues to be a very "hot" topic, and one that has been debated and discussed for many years.
 NFPA believes it will continue to be discussed until the issue of minimum educational requirements for entry into the profession, as specifically mentioned by the DOL, is addressed.

 In 2011, the NFPA Ad-Hoc Committee on Exempt/Non-Exempt Status studied this issue, surveyed NFPA members, and published a report with their findings.
-This report can be viewed on the NFPA member portion of the website.
+This report can be viewed by NFPA members in the Materials from Past Conferences under the Events menu.

 For more information on wages and hours worked, see the DOL’s website at http://www.dol.gov/compliance/topics/wages.htm